centrahq/api-documentation/user/pages/01.overview/06.orderflow/docs.md

 * Cancelled (6)
   This ordered has been cancelled at any stage before the payment was captured (once the payment capture has been successful, a refund should be made instead of cancelling the order).
 Cancelled orders have the option to be fully and irreversibly deleted from the database.
 * Hold (flag)
-  This order is on hold by manual intervention in Centra backend.
+  This order is on hold by manual intervention in Centra backend or by Payment methods where fraud is suspected or if the order is waiting for a notification from the Payment Service Provider.
 Its details can still be edited, but it cannot proceed with shipment or payment until resumed.

 <!--